Story: Anglican Church

 Changes in the church

-In the 20th century the numbers of Anglicans began to fall, but the church remained the semi-official state church.
+In the 20th century the numbers of Anglicans began to fall, but the church continued to take leadership on state occasions.
 Many Māori left and joined the Rātana Church.
-In 1992 the church constitution changed to recognise Māori and Polynesian leadership.
+In 1992 the church constitution changed to recognise Māori and Pasifika leadership.

 From 1977 women could be ordained as priests.
-In 1990 the first woman bishop in the world, Penelope Jamieson, was consecrated Bishop of Dunedin.
+In 1990 the first woman bishop in the world to head a diocese, Penelope Jamieson, was consecrated Bishop of Dunedin.

 From 1990 the church had an official spokesperson on social issues.
 Richard Randerson was the first.
 Church commissioners have spoken about issues such as genetic engineering and economic change.